Kerry Jang

-Kerry Jang (鄭文宇) is a Canadian politician.
+Kerry Jang (鄭文宇) is a Canadian politician and psychologist.
 He previously served as councillor on Vancouver, British Columbia's City Council between 2008 and 2018.
 From 2013, he also represented the city of Vancouver on the Greater Vancouver Regional District Board as a director.

-Prior to his election as councillor, Jang was a professor of psychiatry at the University of British Columbia, a position he returned to after leaving politics.
+Prior to his election as councillor, Jang served as a professor of psychiatry at the University of British Columbia, a position he returned to after leaving politics.

 Background

 Born and raised in Vancouver, Jang was the eldest of three siblings.
 His father, Leslie, was a Vancouver School Board (VSB) plumber for 20 years, and his mother, May, had an administrative career with the Provincial Court of British Columbia, taught Chinese cooking at the VSB's night school program, and sold cookware.
 Jang's paternal grandfather had three wives, of which Jang's paternal grandmother was third, and twenty-one children.
 Jang's grandfather made a fortune as a merchant after immigrating from China, but lost it all in the Great Depression.
 Jang's maternal grandfather was a pig farmer in China and became a tailor after immigrating to Canada.